alsuren/products/infrastructure/docs/infrastructure.md

    az ad sp create-for-rbac --name <ServicePrincipalName>
    ```

-6. Copy and paste the final output from this script and populate with the correspondent value in `.env` file
+6. Copy and paste the final output from this script and populate with the correspondent value in `.env` file (TODO: make it obvious how to map the json keys to to env keys)

 ## Provisioning infrastructure in an existing environment